 - What other personal information might be relevant to this business?
 (This may include family history in this industry, existing connection with suppliers or clients, an established mentor relationship, etc.)

 Alongside general company details, you should succinctly summarise what the business is all about: how will it operate, what product or service will be sold and what the vision is for the company’s future.

 - What are you going to do and how are you going to do it (your elevator pitch)?

 - What is the business mission (the main purpose of the business)?
-You can read more about creating mission statements in our business plans essentials series.
+You can read more about creating mission statements here.

 - What sets this business apart from the competition?
-You can read more about creating a USP in our business plans essentials series.
+You can read more about creating a USP here.
 Is the business’ product/service cheaper?
 Is the business’ product/service better quality?
 Is the business filling a hole in the market?